Sample Undergraduate Nursing Dissertation Proposal

 Alagiakrishnan et al. (2013) highlight that an observational study conducted in nursing homes with severe dementia found no difference in survival with feeding tube placement.

 Furthermore, no study indicates that QOL was measured.
-However, one reported that over a 6 months’ period, 71% of 52 patients needed to be physically restrained to prevent extubation, compared with 55% of those who were not enterally fed (Vitale et al., 2011; Alagiakrishnan et al., 2013; Brooke & Ojo, 2015).
+However, one reported that over 6 months, 71% of 52 patients needed to be physically restrained to prevent extubation, compared with 55% of those who were not enterally fed (Vitale et al., 2011; Alagiakrishnan et al., 2013; Brooke & Ojo, 2015).

 The decision to start enteral tube feeding in someone with dementia is argumentative, emotive, and ethically challenging for all involved.
 The decision is influenced by various complex issues such as clinical needs, local practices, physician and caregiver preferences, and whether an advanced care plan is in place.

 The previously conducted studies point out that to date, the decision making regarding enteral nutrition in individuals with dementia remains ethically challenging and concerns whether informal caregivers who give consent are fully informed, both of the benefits and potential harms of this intervention, and of alternatives that might optimize QOL of the patient (Candy et al., 2009; Vitale et al., 2011; Brook & Ojo, 2015).
-The patient's caregivers must be informed of all implications of tube feeding to help them make an informed decision.
+The patient’s caregivers must be informed of all implications of tube feeding to help them decide.

 Despite the issues regarding the utility of enteral tube feeding among dementia populations, it remains a common intervention regardless of the evidence suggesting that intervention is ineffective in preventing aspiration, prolonging life, improving nutrition and quality of life (QOL).
 According to Brook & Ojo (2015), with the expected increase in patients with dementia, enteral tube feeding is likely to become common.